 The Weinberg Building

 Sheppard Pratt continued to expand, opening The Center for Eating Disorders in 2001.
 The Retreat, a self-pay, 16-bed residential program that helps fund nonprofit offerings for people without insurance, opened in June of 2002.
 The Neuropsychiatry Program was founded in 2011.
+In 2014, Sheppard Pratt opened the Crisis Walk-In Clinic at its Towson campus.

 Recently, Sheppard Pratt announced the purchase of 115 adolescent residential treatment beds, with the hope of opening a new facility with much-needed services in Baltimore County.